-[†]Three of PHYS 111-114 are required for the major, along with a fourth full semester of advanced work in our department.
+†PHYS 107 and two of PHYS 111, 112, and 114 are required for the major, along with a fourth full semester of advanced work in our department.
 Students can meet that requirement by taking all four; by taking three plus an elective seminar (13x) or an astrophysics seminar (100-level); or by a full credit of research or journal club.
-All four are strongly recommended for students pursuing graduate work in physics.
+All four, along with Advanced Quantum Mechanics (PHYS 115, offered alternate years in the spring) are strongly recommended preparation for physics PhD programs.

-This represents a typical path through the major for a student who starts in Physics 5 as a firstyear student.
-Completing all four of Physics 111-114 during junior year represents a rapid pace through the major, meeting nearly all the major requirements by the end of the third year.
+This represents a possible path through the major for a student who starts in Physics 5 as a first-year student.
+Completing all four of Physics 107, 111, 112, and 114 during junior year represents a rapid pace through the major, meeting nearly all the major requirements by the end of the third year.
 Many alternate schedules are possible.
-It is common to delay 112 and/or 114 to senior year; and sometimes to delay some of 13, 15, 17, and 18.
-Permission of the instructor is required to take Phys 111 without Phys 17 or the equivalent math courses (Math 43 or 44; Math 54 is also required to replace Phys 17).
+It is common to delay 112 and either 111 or 114 to senior year.
+Sophomores seeking to make rapid progress and who earned a grade of A in Physics 7 could take Phys 111 in addition to Phys 8 during spring of sophomore year.

 Elective seminars (13x) offered recently include General Relativity (130), Solid State Physics (135), Plasma Physics, Cosmological Physics (137), and Biological Physics (139).
-They are not required for the major, but taking at least two is strongly recommended, especially for a student intending to go on to graduate study.
+They are not required for the major, but taking at least one is strongly recommended as preparation for PhD programs.